ClicShoppingOfficialModulesV3/apps_payment_square/README.md

 https://squareup.com

 Important Note :
+You must havec composer installed on your erver
 You must have an account to square.
 You site must have a valid ssl certificate
 A help section is including inside the apps